ksu-is/car-karaoke-/projectroadmap.md

    Each person should have committed at least 6 code changes of significant size (X)

-          *Lenny refered to the existing code for plant sensor using raspberrry pi and updated it *Bailey refered to the existing code for alexa and updated it
+          *Lenny referred to the existing code for plant sensor using raspberrry pi and updated it *Bailey referred to the existing code for alexa and updated it

    Track your progress on planned and emerging tasks in your projectroadmap.md document.(X)